dp1/SPBTLE-RF-RIOT/README.md

 # SPBTLE-RF-RIOT
 This repo is a port of the stm32duino SPBTLE-RF for [RIOT OS](https://github.com/RIOT-OS/RIOT).
 Additionally, it adds an [observer implementation](spbtlerf/observer.cpp) to allow for receiving packes broadcasted by BLE beacons.
+For a usage example, [see here](https://github.com/0xcapp3/LASAGNA).

 Original README below.